karimsa/fallaciesofjsperf/README.md

 # [Fallacies of JS Performance](http://alibhai.co/fallaciesofjsperf)

-A collection of short fallacies that we (JS devs) believed at one point or another about JS performance.
+A short list of fallacies that beginners to JS often believe.

 ## License